 How long does it take for borax to kill ants?

-Borax ant killer usually takes around 48 to 72 hours to take effect after the ants begin consuming it.
-It takes a longer time if you need to kill a large ant colony.
+Borax ant treatment usually takes around 48 to 72 hours to take effect after the ants begin consuming it.
+It takes a longer time if you need to eliminate a large ant colony.
 To ensure the desired results, take the time to set up the borax bait correctly.
 Remember to re-apply it weekly.

-Is boric acid or borax better for killing ants?
+Is boric acid or borax better for ant treatments?

 What is the best homemade ant killer?